-Attained results of Ghaffari et al. showed that the foot reflexology is an effective way to reduce the incidence of constipation during pregnancy, which confirms the results of this study.
+- Attained results of Ghaffari et al. showed that the foot reflexology is an effective way to - 270 reduce the incidence of constipation during pregnancy, which confirms the results of this - 271 study.17 - 272 In a study entitled "A pilot study on the efficacy of reflexology in treating idiopathic - 273 constipation in women", with a single-group prospective design conducted in the United - 274 Kingdom by Woodward et al, nineteen women aged 18 years and over referring to a center - for the treatment of constipation were chosen, and the results showed that the reflexology is - effective in the treatment of idiopathic constipation in women.
+The results of this study were - 277 consistent with the findings of our study.20 - 278 Chao H-L et al. performed acupressure in the ST-36 region daily within 3 minutes for 5 days - after surgery.
+This study also found that performing acupressure in the ST-36 region would - shorten the time of the first intestinal passage, oral intake of fluids, and improve the function - of the digestive system during the course of 2-3 days after surgery in the patients with colon - cancer, confirming the results of this study.21 - In a study by Elbasan et al. with the aim of investigating the effects of reflexology on - constipation and motor functions in children with cerebral palsy on 40 children aged 3 to 15 - years with cerebral palsy, the results showed improvement in motor function in two groups, - as well as the severity of constipation, was reduced in the second group, which was in - 287 agreement with the present results.22 - Because of the presence of polyphenols and flavonoid and anthocyanins glycosides in - Golghand, this product has antioxidant, anti-cancer, anti-inflammatory, and also laxative - effects.
+On the other hand, the most important mechanism of action of reflexology on - constipation is via the autonomous nervous system.
+It is thought that applications to the sole - affect body systems by increasing parasympathetic system activity.
+Many studies have - 293 reported that reflexology stimulates the autonomic nervous system.
+Heart rate and blood - 294 pressure values were assessed in healthy adults in order to investigate the effect of - reflexology on the autonomic nervous system.
+So, applications to certain areas in the sole of - the foot may facilitate para-sympathetic activity, increasing motility and ultimately - 297 facilitating defecation.22

-- 271 In a study entitled "A pilot study on the efficacy of reflexology in treating idiopathic - constipation in women", with a single-group prospective design conducted in the United - 273 Kingdom by Woodward et al, nineteen women aged 18 years and over referring to a center - for the treatment of constipation were chosen, and the results showed that the reflexology is - effective in the treatment of idiopathic constipation in women.
-The results of this study were - 276 consistent with the findings of our study. - 277 Chao H-L et al. performed acupressure in the ST-36 region daily within 3 minutes for 5 days - after surgery.
-This study also found that performing acupressure in the ST-36 region would - shorten the time of the first intestinal passage, oral intake of fluids, and improve the function - of the digestive system during the course of 2-3 days after surgery in the patients with colon - cancer, confirming the results of this study. - In a study by Elbasan et al. with the aim of investigating the effects of reflexology on - constipation and motor functions in children with cerebral palsy on 40 children aged 3 to 15 - years with cerebral palsy, the results showed improvement in motor function in two groups, - as well as the severity of constipation was reduced in the second group, which was in - agreement with the present results. - 287 Gharabaghi et al. carried out a double-blind clinical trial on 92 patients in two equal groups. - 288 The first group received the R. damascena extract capsule and the second group consumed - 289 placebo capsule at 15 minutes before anesthesia.
-The results showed no reduction in pain - intensity in the group receiving R. damascena extract and no significant side effects were - observed in none of them, similar to our study. - Maddahian et al. showed that Goleghand reduced the frequency of migraine but did not affect - the length and severity of attacks.
-This study has been conducted on migraine and had no - effect on reducing the severity of pain, as well as no specific complication was found in line - 295 with our study.
-19 - In conclusion, considering the high cost of drugs used, the high cost of hospitalization and the - unwanted side effects of taking medications, it is recommended to use non-pharmacological - 298 treatment methods such as foot reflexology and Golghand to attenuate the severity of - constipation in the elderly.
-Descriptive data collected on the effectiveness of Golghand and - 300 foot reflexology on elderly with constipation showed significant effects of two interventions, - in particular Golghand, on increasing the frequency of bowel movements and decreasing the - severity of constipation, with an average increase in the frequency of bowel movements in - both groups with time.
-This increase was higher in the Golghand group, which confirmed our - study hypothesis on the basis of different effects of Golghand and foot reflexology on the - 305 constipation of elderly population.
+- In conclusion, considering the high cost of drugs used, the high cost of hospitalization and the - unwanted side effects of taking medications, it is recommended to use non-pharmacological - 301 treatment methods such as foot reflexology and Golghand to attenuate the severity of - 302 constipation in the elderly.
+Descriptive data collected on the effectiveness of Golghand and - foot reflexology on elderly with constipation showed significant effects of two interventions, - in particular Golghand, on increasing the frequency of bowel movements and decreasing the - severity of constipation, with an average increase in the frequency of bowel movements in - both groups with time.
+This increase was higher in the Golghand group, which confirmed our - study hypothesis on the basis of different effects of Golghand and foot reflexology on the - 308 constipation of elderly population.